Let’s see if we have this straight:

 Don’t judge an ingredient by its name.

 The INCI (International Nomenclature of Cosmetic Ingredients) requires that names appear on product labels in Latin.
-That means that you may not recognize names for familiar things – Simmondsia Chinensis is how Jojoba is listed; Mentha Piperita is Peppermint.
-Also, names that may sound ominously chemical may be ordinary things; sodium cocoate is processed coconut oil; sodium chloride is merely salt, citric acid is found in lemons and other citrus fruits.
-Remember that ingredients are listed from highest percentage to lowest, so purists generally aim to pick a product where synthetic ingredients are mainly at the bottom of the list.
+That means that you may not recognize names for familiar things – Simmondsia Chinensis is how Jojoba is listed; Menthah Peperiata is Peppermint.
+Also, names that may sound ominously chemical may be ordinary things; sodium cocoate is a processed coconut oil; sodium chloride is merely salt, citric acid is found in lemons and other citrus fruits.
+Remember that ingredients are listed from highest percentage to lowest, so purists generally aim to pick a product where synthetic ingredients are mainly at the bottom of the list, if included at all.

-When companies claim to be creating non-toxic products, they are specifically referring to leaving out ingredients linked to neuro-disruption, hormone disruption, cancer, even death.
+When companies claim to be non-toxic, they are specifically referring to leaving out ingredients linked to neuro-disruption, hormone disruption, cancer, even death.
 For example, phthalates give products a uniform consistency and make them easier to pour; formaldehyde is found in nail polish, hair gel, and color cosmetics; petroleum is found in moisturizers and lip balms; lead acetate is found in hair dye and lipstick; coal tar is found in hair dye and anti-dandruff shampoo.
-But: Are those ingredients natural?
-Yes.
-Point made.

 Your choices matter

 “There has been a lot of study on the long-term effects of certain chemicals on the body,” says Mr. Slayton.
 “The issue is that certain studies are misinterpreted and sensationalized while ‘real science’ sometimes get twisted or neglected.”